inmve/awesome-ai-coding-techniques/README-pt.md

 > "Give Claude a visual mock by copying / pasting or drag-dropping an image... take screenshots of the result, and iterate until its result matches the mock."
 > — [Anthropic](https://www.anthropic.com/engineering/claude-code-best-practices#:~:text=Give%20Claude%20a%20visual%20mock)

-### Ask for ASCII Wireframes
+### Pedir Wireframes ASCII

-When refining layouts, have the assistant sketch ASCII wireframes so you can evaluate hierarchy and spacing before touching CSS.
+Ao refinar layouts, peça ao assistente para esboçar wireframes ASCII para que você possa avaliar a hierarquia e o espaçamento antes de tocar no CSS.

 ### Make It More Beautiful